Our music performance course is the perfect choice for musicians who are looking to build a successful career as a professional performer.

 (SCQF Level 7)

-Minimum of One Higher (Band C or above, music is highly desirable) or equivalent plus passes in at least 2 other subjects at Intermediate 2 or equivalent.
-Preference will be given to students with at least two Highers (Band C or above).
+Minimum of One Higher (Band C or above, music is highly desirable) or equivalent plus passes in at least 2 other subjects at NAT 5 or equivalent.
 Students must demonstrate ability on at least 1 instrument, or voice.

 Working in the Creative Industries DJ3A 34